traverse1984/an-extremely-simple-http-server/README.md

 ## Usage

+First, run the `build.sh` to build the docker container.
+You can then make run the container with `run.sh`.

 -  Send a POST request to start (or re-start) the battery timer;
 -  Send a GET request to see the current status.